 Typography is an important aspect in the overall design of your website.
 It assists in communicating ideas, giving the page a sense of structure and showcasing your content.
 There are many options of typography for designers to choose from, including serif, sans-serif, script and decorative.
-Choices in typography can greatly impact the overall design aesthetic of your new website, so it is crucial to get it right.
+Our website design agency team knows that choices in typography can greatly impact the overall design aesthetic of your new website, so it is crucial to get it right.

-We go through our do’s and don’ts when it comes to choosing typography for your new website
+Our website design agency team goes through do’s and don’ts when it comes to choosing typography for your new website.

 - Make it legible and clear